2014 Full Gold Bullion Sovereign

-The gold Sovereign is associated with national pride, prestige and exceptional minting quality.
-The 2013 gold bullion Sovereign coin hosts a portrait of Elizabeth II.
+The gold Sovereign has a five-century long association with national pride, prestige and exceptional minting quality.
+The 2014 gold bullion Sovereign coin hosts a portrait of Elizabeth II.
 HM Queen Elizabeth II is the current and longest reigning British monarch ever.
 Born on 21 April 1926 to King George VI and Elizabeth Bowes-Lyon, she became Queen in 1952 and her Coronation was on 2 June 1953.
+In 2014, a 1953 Sovereign sold at auction for £384,000.

 The first of the modern Sovereign coins carried the head of King George III and the 'St George and the Dragon' design by Benedetto Pistrucci, an Italian engraver who became Chief Medallist at The Royal Mint.